sohelranalive/neocortexapi-CodeHive/README.md

 By following this process, the project ensures the HTM model receives clean, meaningful input that accurately represent the problem domain.
 The processing of the datasets lays the foundation for effective model training, testing and anomaly detection.

-## Project Methodology

-This point will illustrate the approach used to implement and evaluate the anomaly detection system inspired from the Hierarchical Temporal Model(HTM).
-It is designed to ensure clarity and efficiency during maintaining a strong foundation in both data science principles and HTM’s biological inspiration.
-It’s essential to find the best fit HTM model, after tuning its parameters and finding the best HTM model for the project.

-# Key Parameters Tuning of the HTM Model
+## Key Parameters Tuning of the HTM Model

 * Input Dimensions